MicrosoftDocs/cpp-docs/docs/sanitizers/asan-runtime.md

 The AddressSanitizer achieves function interception through many hot-patching techniques.
 These techniques are [best documented within the source code itself](https://github.com/llvm/llvm-project/blob/1a2eaebc09c6a200f93b8beb37130c8b8aab3934/compiler-rt/lib/interception/interception_win.cpp#L11).

 The runtime libraries intercept many common memory management and memory manipulation functions.
-[A complete list of intercepted functions is available below.](#AddressSanitizer-list-of-intercepted-functions-Windows) The allocation interceptors manage metadata and shadow bytes related to each allocation call.
+For a list, see [A complete list of intercepted functions is available below.](#intercepted_functions) The allocation interceptors manage metadata and shadow bytes related to each allocation call.
 Every time a CRT function such as `malloc` or `delete` is called, the interceptors set specific values in the AddressSanitizer shadow-memory region to indicate whether those heap locations are currently accessible and what the bounds of the allocation are.
-These shadow bytes allow the compiler-generated checks of the [shadow-bytes](./asan-shadowbytes.md) to determine whether a load or store is valid.
+These shadow bytes allow the compiler-generated checks of the [shadow bytes](./asan-shadowbytes.md) to determine whether a load or store is valid.

 Interception isn't guaranteed to succeed.
 If a function prologue is too short for a `jmp` to be written, interception can fail.
 If an interception failure occurs, the program throws a `debugbreak` and halts.
 If you attach a debugger, it makes the cause of the interception issue clear.
 If you have this problem, [report a bug](https://aka.ms/feedback/report?space=62).